whitlockjc/json-refs/docs/API.md

 <a name="module_JsonRefs..RefDetailsFilter"></a>
 ### JsonRefs~RefDetailsFilter ⇒ <code>boolean</code>
-Simple function used to filter our JSON References.
+Simple function used to filter out JSON References.

 **Kind**: inner typedef of <code>[JsonRefs](#module_JsonRefs)</code>
 **Returns**: <code>boolean</code> - whether the JSON Reference should be filtered *(out)* or not